kkinnear/zprint/doc/using/files.md

 # Use zprint to format entire source files

-There are several ways to use zprint to format entire source files:
+There are several ways to use zprint to format entire source files.

 ## 1. High Performance Prebuilt Binaries
   * High performance: startup is fast < 50ms
   * Available for macOS and Linux